 This plan of study was developed as a guideline for students who plan to transfer to Auburn University and pursue a degree in Horticulture.
 Students who plan to transfer to an out-of-state or private institution should consult that institution and plan their program of study in consultation with horticulture faculty advisors and/or counselors.
 Some courses in this program may not be available at all College locations.
+Upon completion of courses listed below, the transcript will reflect eith an AA or AS degree without reference to the specific program of study.

-Area I: Written Composition 6 ENG 101 English Composition I 3 ENG 102 English Composition II 3 Area II: Humanities and Fine Arts Literature (Must complete a 6-semester-hour sequence either in Literature or History) 12 3-6 Fine Arts Choose from ART 100, 203, 204, MUS 101 3 Speech SPH 106 or 107 3 Humanities PHL 206 Ethics in Society 3 Area III: Natural Sciences and Mathematics Natural Sciences BIO 103-104 Principles of Biology I-II 11 8 BIO 103-104 Principles of Biology I-II Mathematics MTH 113 or more advanced based on placement or ACT® scores 3-4 Area IV: History, Social and Behavioral Sciences History Choose from HIS 101, 102, 121, 122, 201, 202 (Must complete a 6-semester-hour sequence either in Literature or History) 12 3-6 Social and Behavioral Sciences Choose at least one from ANT 200; GEO 100; PSY 200, 210; SOC 200 Another may be chosen from ECO 231; POL 211 6-9 ECO 232 Principles of Microeconomics 3 Area V: Pre-Professional, Pre-Major, and Elective Courses ORI 101 or 105 CHM 111; CIS 146 Fruit and Vegetable Track: Select from BUS 241, 242; CHM 112 Landscape Horticulture Track: SPA 101 Nursery and Greenhouse Science Track: Select from BUS 241, 242; SPA 101 19-23 1-3 10
+Area I: Written Composition ENG 101 English Composition I ENG 102 English Composition II 6 3 3 Area II: Humanities and Fine Arts Literature (Must complete a 6-semester-hour sequence either in Literature or History) 12 3-6 Fine Arts Choose from ART 100, 203, 204, MUS 101 3 Speech SPH 106 or 107 3 HumanitiesPHL 206 Ethics in Society 3 Area III: Natural Sciences and Mathematics Natural Sciences 11 8 BIO 103-104 Principles of Biology I-II Mathematics MTH 113 or more advanced based on placement or ACT® scores 3-4 Area IV: History, Social and Behavioral Sciences History Choose from HIS 101, 102, 121, 122, 201, 202 (Must complete a 6-semester-hour sequence either in Literature or History) 12 3-6 Social and Behavioral Sciences Choose at least one from ANT 200; GEO 100; PSY 200, 210; SOC 200 Another may be chosen from ECO 231; POL 211 6-9 Area V: Pre-Professional, Pre-Major, and Elective Courses ORI 101 or 105 CHM 111; CIS 146 Fruit and Vegetable Track: Select from BUS 241, 242; CHM 112 3 19-23 1-3 10 Landscape Horticulture Track: SPA 101 Nursery and Greenhouse Science Track: Select from BUS 241, 242; SPA 101 Must complete a 6 separator hour sequence in Literature or History